 An uncluttered and free environment equals an uncluttered and free mind.

 It may be possible to go fully digital in today’s modern age, but honestly, it’s not as much fun.

-So I say, steer clear of the disposable junk and splash out in order to make your college days some of your most loved days.
+So I say steer clear of the disposable junk and splash out to make your college days some of your most loved days.

-Now that you have moved in and are keeping your new living space minimal, with only your much-loved items on display, it’s time to get practical.
+Now that you have moved in and are keeping your new living space minimal, it’s time to get practical with only your much-loved items on display.

-Start collecting glass jars, metal, and ceramic containers in order to avoid using single-use plastic and start to think about composting.
+Start collecting glass jars, metal, and ceramic containers to avoid using single-use plastic and start to think about composting.

 Once people see what you are doing, they will probably be curious and ask you about it.
 Therefore don’t be afraid to talk to people and explain your lifestyle to them.

 Doing this will allow them to accept your new habits and support you in what you do.